badereddinkhmila/badereddinkhmila/README.md

 ## 🚀 **About Me**
 - 🎓 Telecommunications Engineer with a strong foundation in network design, protocols, and signal processing.
 - 💻 Fullstack Developer skilled in building scalable web applications using modern technologies.
-- 🌐 Passionate about IoT, 5G, and cloud-based solutions.
+- 🌐 Passionate about web, mobile and cloud-based solutions.
 - 🛠️ Constantly learning and exploring new tools and frameworks.
 - 🎯 Goal: To create impactful projects that solve real-world problems.